witoszekdev/saleor-platform/README.md

 ## License

-Disclaimer: This repository is not affiliated and officially supported by Saleor Commerce
+Disclaimer: This repository is not affiliated or officially supported by Saleor Commerce